Luke Smith (rugby league)

-Luke Smith (born 3 March 2003) is an Australian professional rugby league footballer who plays as a Second-rower for the London Broncos in the RFL Championship.
+Luke Smith (born 3 March 2003) is an Australian professional rugby league footballer who plays as a forward or for the London Broncos in the RFL Championship.

+He previously played for the Canterbury Bulldogs in the NRL.

+Smith will join the Perth Bears ahead of the 2027 NRL season.

 Background

 Growing up in Muswellbrook, Smith played his junior football for the Denman Devils before moving to Sydney after signing with Canterbury.
+Smith's father, Brenn, & brother, Daniel, both played a high level of rugby league.